m11ad/react-news-frontend/README.md

 -   [React](https://reactjs.org/) - A JavaScript library for building user interfaces
 -   [React Router](https://reactrouter.com/) - A routing library for React apps
 -   [Axios](https://github.com/axios/axios) - A library for making HTTP requests

+## Backend API

+This front-end was built specifically for the Grutto News API built with Laravel.
+In order for this application to function properly, the API must be running and accessible at [http://localhost:8000](http://localhost:8000).
+The source code for the API can be found in the [grutto-news-backend](https://github.com/grutto/grutto-news-backend) repository.

 ## Author